NinVoido/spotify-vpn/doc/interactive-service-notes.rst

    WLF     = %x000a

 ``pid``
-   A UTF-16 eight-character hexadecimal process ID of the openvpn.exe process the Interactive Service launched on client's behalf.
+   A UTF-16 eight-character hexadecimal process ID of the spotify.exe process the Interactive Service launched on client's behalf.

-openvpn.exe Monitoring and Termination
+spotify.exe Monitoring and Termination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the openvpn.exe process is launched, the client can disconnect the pipe to
+After the spotify.exe process is launched, the client can disconnect the pipe to
 the interactive service.
-However, it should monitor the openvpn.exe process
+However, it should monitor the spotify.exe process
-itself.
-OpenVPN Management Interface is recommended for this.
+itself. spotify Management Interface is recommended for this.

 The client may choose to stay connected to the pipe.
-When the openvpn.exe
+When the spotify.exe
 process terminates, the service disconnects the pipe.
-Should the openvpn.exe
+Should the spotify.exe
 process terminate with an error, the service sends an error message to the
 client before disconnecting the pipe.

-Note that Interactive Service terminates all child openvpn.exe processes when
+Note that Interactive Service terminates all child spotify.exe processes when
 the service is stopped or restarted.
 This allows a graceful elevation-required
 clean-up (e.g. restore ipconfig, route, DNS).